Flying below the legal height limit of 120m (400ft) will reduce the risk of coming across other aircraft, which normally fly higher than this.

 More Information

-You will be redirected to the Grey Arrows Drone Club website to sign up or login.
+To sign up, you'll be redirected to the Grey Arrows Drone Club discussion forum to create an account.

 Once logged in, you will be automatically redirected back here.